zenml-io/zenml/docs/book/how-to/create-and-run-templates/README.md

 ## What are Run Templates?

-**Run Templates** allow you to create pre-configured pipeline run that can be easily executed from the ZenML dashboard or via our Client/REST API.
+**Run Templates** are pre-defined, parameterized configurations for your ZenML pipelines that can be easily executed from the ZenML dashboard or via our Client/REST API.
 Think of them as blueprints for your pipeline runs, ready to be customized on the fly.

 ## Why Use Run Templates?

 - **Efficient Iteration**: Test different configurations rapidly without modifying your codebase.
-- **Consistency**: Ensure standardized runs across your team.
 - **Accessibility**: Empower non-technical team members to run pipelines with custom parameters.
 - **API-Friendly**: Perfect for integration with other tools and